JoBo33/RSA/README.md

 ## The procedure

 ### Create keys
-First one need to choose 2 primenumbers p and q (the higher the numbers, the safer is the encryption).
+First one need to choose 2 prime numbers p and q (the higher the numbers, the safer is the encryption).
 After that one have to multiply the numbers.
 > n = p * q

 The next step is the Euler's phi function.